Ecommerce Marketing: Strategies to Put to Work in 2021

 A Pandemic Perspective on Ecommerce

 Lockdowns and concerns over health and safety unsurprisingly made ecommerce king last year.
 While consumers were prevented from shopping in-person, online sales surged.
 However, with the end of the pandemic near and in-store shopping available yet again, many consumers still prefer digital commerce.
 One reason for this phenomenon is that the pandemic highlighted a growing desire among consumers for heightened convenience.
-One recent study showed that
+One recent study showed that 76% of consumers now prioritize convenience in selecting the retailers they use.

 In search of ease of use and a safer alternative to in-person shopping, consumers are now more willing than ever to purchase items they previously would have bought at a retail storefront, such as groceries or cosmetics, online.
 Once a small fraction of the ecommerce market, a new study shows nearly 80% of all US consumers have now shopped for groceries online.
 Interest in online shopping and delivery options for everyday items isn't expected to subside post-pandemic either.
 Businesses can plan on seeing a continued demand for ecommerce offerings into the near future.